 - 1. Open the TEAM ROOM in either the Sprint List or the Sprint Cards view. - 2.
-Click the last box in the Status column to Accept the Story.
+Click the last box in the Status column

 Changing a Sprint's Capacity

 A Sprint's capacity is measured in Story Points.
 You can modify capacity in the following ways: